2026 Flatiron Institute CMB Summer School

 • We will reimburse students for weekend meals and weeknight dinners

-• Breakfast and lunch during on on-site on weekdays
+• Breakfast and lunch on-site on weekdays

 Advancing Research in Basic Science and MathematicsSubscribe to Flatiron Institute announcements and other foundation updates